 Taking on Today's Challenges to Improve Outdated School Buildings

-Many Michigan school districts are facing the same problem, outdated buildings with fewer students and a community that already feels burdened by taxes.
+Many Michigan school boards and schools districts are facing the same problem, outdated buildings with fewer students and a community that already feels burdened by taxes.
 Asking tax payers to take on a bond to make school improvements seems like it would be a big challenge.
 Without the right information and resources, it is a much bigger challenge.

 There have been numerous studies done over the years to determine the impact of worn out schools on students and teachers.
 In The Department of Education’s, “Impact of Inadequate School Facilities on Student Learning”, the author reports that malfunctioning equipment, ventilation, heating/cooling systems, and lighting, as well as deteriorating buildings directly affect the focus of the students and the teacher’s ability to teach.
 And as you probably know, engaged students in the classroom are less likely to skip school to seek other less than desirable things to do.
 Plus it's easier to retain teachers who feel they are making a difference in their students.

-So where do you start when you think your district could use some improvements?
+So where do school board members start when they think their district could use some improvements?
 The best place to start is by conducting a facility or feasibility study.
 The best long term planning for schools starts with this a facility study a third party reviews your buildings to determine where the biggest gaps are in order to bring outdated systems current and functional, make buildings more efficient, plus establish a budget to complete the updates.
 Once you have your answers, you can start formalizing your plan to approach the community.

-During a Facility Study, you should have evaluated:• Architectural, structural, mechanical and electrical engineering disciplines of existing facilities
+During a Facility Study, school districts should have evaluated:• Architectural, structural, mechanical and electrical engineering disciplines of existing facilities

 • Existing conditions and plans